malko/rocketchat-jira-hook/readme.md

 Use this script in place of the original if you want to include handling for:
 - Description updates now handled
 - Create, Update and Delete Comments
+- Control log for not handled/ignored events DEBUG_IGNORED_EVENTS (default true)
-- Control on log for not handled/ignored events
+- Control log for the payload of not handled/ignored events PRINT_PAYLOAD_IF_IGNORED (default false)